flexanalytics/flexit-docs/docs/report.md

 ![](/img/report/sql_report.png)

 Build and test your SQL, then click *Create Report* in the top right.
 If you need to edit your SQL in the future, you can do so from the [Report Menu](#report-menu).

+> **Direct SQL** - the *Direct SQL* option in the top-right will execute SQL exactly as it appears.
+This could cause performance issues on large datasets and is not recommended unless it is necessary.